Medications and supplements that can raise your blood pressure

 Cold medicines (decongestants)

-Decongestants narrow your blood vessels, which makes it harder for your blood to flow through them, increasing blood pressure.
+Decongestants narrow your blood vessels, which makes it harder for blood to flow through them, increasing blood pressure.
 Decongestants may also make some blood pressure medications less effective.
-Examples of decongestants include:
+Examples of decongestants are:

 - Phenylephrine (Neo-Synephrine)